Dickcissel: Description

 Their length is 5.5–6.3 in, wingspan is 9.8–10.2 in, and weight is0.9–1.4 oz.
 Dickcissels have a large, pale bill, a yellow line over the eyes, brownish upperparts with black streaks on the back, dark wings, a rust patch on the shoulders, and light underparts.
 Adult males have a black throat patch, a yellow breast, and grey cheeks and crown.
 This head and breast pattern is especially brilliant in the breeding plumage, making it resemble an eastern meadowlark.
 Females and juveniles are brownish on the cheeks and crown, and are somewhat similar in appearance to house sparrows; they have streaked flanks.

 In flight, they make a low, "electric", buzzing fpppt.
 From an open perch in a field, this bird's song is a sharp dick dick followed by a buzzed cissel, also transcribed as skee-dlees chis chis chis or dick dick ciss ciss ciss.

 Distribution and habitat

-Their breeding habitat is fields in midwestern North America.
+The dickcissel's breeding habitat is fields in midwestern North America.
+In the early 1800s, the species spread eastward from the tallgrass prairies, but after 1850, its range decreased, and it eventually disappeared as a regular breeding bird along the East Coast.
 Following the breeding season the species migrates in large flocks to southern Mexico, Central America, and northern South America.
 They may occur as vagrants well outside of their normal range.
 From 1966 to 2015 the dickcissel experienced a greater than 1.5% population reduction in the northern part of its breeding range and throughout the Midwestern United States.